SRA-VJTI/eklavya.github.io/_projects/ViT.md

 ### Mentor
 Aryan Nanda - nandaaryan823@gmail.com

-> If you have any doubts regarding this project or any difficulty in understanding the pre-requisites videos you can ask the mentor directly.
+> If you have any doubts regarding this project or any difficulty in understanding the pre-requisites videos you reach out to the mentor.